-The entire balance of goodwill on our books is attributable to the Machine Clothing business.
-In the second quarter of 2015, the Company applied the qualitative assessment approach in performing its annual evaluation of goodwill and concluded that no impairment provision was required.
+Prior to the acquisition, the entire balance of goodwill on our books was attributable to the Machine Clothing business.
+In the second quarter of 2016, the Company applied the qualitative assessment approach in performing its annual evaluation of Machine Clothing goodwill and concluded that no impairment provision was required.
 There were no amounts at risk due to the large spread between the fair and carrying values.

 We are continuing to amortize certain patents, trade names and technology assets that have finite lives.
-The changes in intangible assets and goodwill from December 31, 2015 to March 31, 2016, were as follows:
+The changes in intangible assets and goodwill from December 31, 2015 to June 30, 2016, were as follows: